mtlynch/mtlynch.io/_posts/2019-02-01-solo-developer-year-1.md

   og_image: images/solo-developer-year-1/cover.jpg
 ---

+{% include image.html file="cover.jpg" alt="My first year as a solo developer (cover image)" max_width="1000px" img_link=true %}

 On February 1st, 2018, I [quit my job](/why-i-quit-google) as a software engineer at Google to start my own single-person software company.
-Today marks my first full year as a solo developer, so it's an apt time to reflect on how the decision has affected my finances, lifestyle, and happiness.
+It's exactly one year later, so it feels like an apt time to reflect on how that decision affected my finances, lifestyle, and happiness.

-{% include image.html file="cover.jpg" alt="My first year as a solo developer (cover image)" max_width="800px" img_link=true %}

 # How I made and spent money

-Here's a high-level overview of all my business revenues and expenses for 2018:

 {% assign fig_caption = 'Profit and loss chart via [Bench](http://refer.bench.co/pPrqq).' | markdownify | remove: "<p>" | remove: "</p>" %}